 HST 699 Independent Study in History (A).
 Arranged in consultation with the instructor-sponsor prior to registration.
 3 Cr.
 Every Semester.

 HST 700 Historical Integration (A).
 Entails an individualized project supervised by two faculty, culminating in an integrative essay answering a broad historiographical question based on previous readings plus an extra list of readings agreed on by the committee.
 3 Cr.
 Every Semester.

 HST 701 Masters Thesis (A).
+Cross-listed with HST798.
 A six-credit thesis.
 Original and focused primary research project that must be spread out over at least two semesters and supervised by two faculty.
 Students must have a 3.8 GPA or the written permission of two faculty to register.
 Students who earn an A or A- will have their theses bound in the library.
-1-6 Cr.
+6 Cr.
 Every Semester.

 HST 702 Public History Capstone (A).
 Students produce a public history project in consultation with two advisors.
 Projects can include: an exhibit and catalogue of historical objects (virtual, digital or material); a website based on a non-material topic in public history; an essay aimed at public history scholars; a project based in an internship experience; an oral history project.
 All projects must have a formal written component; minimum fifteen pages with an attached project; thirty pages as stand-alone essay.
 3 Cr.
 Every Semester.